Education and Training

 The Midwest D-CFAR offers mentorship training programs for investigators who wish to strengthen their mentorship and coaching skills.
 The Developmental Core additionally sponsors two D-CFAR members per year to attend the highly regarded Mentoring-the-Mentors Workshop for HIV Researchers led by the University of California, San Francisco CFAR and held every fall.

-Internship for Harris Stowe State University (HSSU) Students
+Internship for Harris Stowe State University Students